rust-lang/mdBook/guide/src/for_developers/preprocessors.md

 For everything else, have a look [at the complete example][example].

-## implementing a preprocessor with a different language
+## Implementing a preprocessor with a different language

 The fact that mdBook utilizes stdin and stdout to communicate with the preprocessors makes it easy to implement them in a language other than Rust.
 The following code shows how to implement a simple preprocessor in Python, which will modify the content of the first chapter.
 The example below follows the configuration shown above with `preprocessor.foo.command` actually pointing to a Python script.